A Closer Look at Great Blue Heron Habits

 It may also use its wings to create shade or disturb the water, making it easier to spot and catch fish.

-The courtship rituals of the Great Blue Heron begin with the males selecting a nesting territory, where they engage in a series of captivating displays.
+The courtship rituals of the great blue heron begin with the males selecting a nesting territory, where they engage in a series of displays.

-Stretching their necks, flapping their wings, and emitting resonant calls, they seek to captivate the attention of females.
+Stretching their necks, flapping their wings, and emitting resonant calls, they seek to attract females.

-In response, interested females join in the dance, showcasing their own displays of elegance, including neck stretching, feather preening, and bill clacking, creating a symphony of avian courtship.
+In response, interested females join in the dance, showcasing their own displays, including neck stretching, feather preening, and bill clacking.

 While they do have strong seasonal bonds, Great Blue Herons do not mate for life.